nix-community/nixos-anywhere/README.md

 ## Developer guide

-To run `nixos-remote` from the repo:
+To run `nixos-anywhere` from the repo:

 ```console
 nix run . -- --help